FEASTorg/BREADS/docs/dev_docs/future_slice_ideas.md

 # Ideas

-This is a master doc / wish list to brainstorm and start to plan out ideas for future additions to the BREAD framework.
+This is a master doc / wish list to brainstorm and start to plan out ideas for future additions to the BREADS framework.

 - [Ideas](#ideas)
   - [Elaborated Ideas](#elaborated-ideas)